Key takeaways

 - Mounjaro (tirzepatide)

-Pamela Tambini, a double board-certified physician in internal medicine and addiction medicine, says Victoza can be especially beneficial for people who have heart disease in addition to Type 2 diabetes.
+Pamela Tambini, MD, a double board-certified physician in internal medicine and addiction medicine, says Victoza can be especially beneficial for people who have heart disease in addition to Type 2 diabetes.
 On the other hand, an alternative like Mounjaro may be more effective for weight management.

 If GLP-1 agonists aren’t right for you, your provider might recommend another class of diabetes medication: